mmccoyd/hillside_dactyl_shield/wiki/ordering.md

 - Advanced: defaults

-Bill of Materials:
+### Upload bill of materials and position files

+Upload the bill of material and position files from the PCBA folder.

+### Deselect unneeded components

+Some parts are rather expensive to have the fab install, and others you may not need if you are not doing a wired split.

+The biggest cost saving is to skip using PCBA for the battery and LED power switches.
+They are easy to solder by hand and I would recommend that.
-The battery and LED power switches require the Standard PCBA process, not just the Economic one;
+Done with PCBA, they require the more expensive Standard PCBA process, not just the Economic one.

-  but they're easy to hand solder if you want to do it manually.
-If you select Economic PCBA,
+If you will never use the breakouts for a wired split, you can eliminate some costs by not fitting those parts.
+These are the: USB_C, SRV05, Ferrite Bead, Fuse, and ESD5Z5V0.
+All of which are listed as extended parts.

+That leaves just the Vic connector as an extended cost part.
+Which you also may not need.

-  you'll get a warning about it missing data for those two switches, which is fine.
+Staying with the Economic PCBA, you'll get a warning about it missing data for any components you deselect, which is fine.

-Upload the bill of material and position files from the pcba folder.
+### Cost

+- $37